 Clogged Condensate Trap

 Condensate traps are essential for carrying away acidic condensate from high-efficiency furnaces.
-A clogged trap can cause condensate to back up and overflow out of the furnace, affecting the unit’s performance and overall longevity.
+A clogged trap can cause condensation to back up and overflow out of the furnace, affecting the unit’s performance and overall longevity.
 A broken or accidentally disconnected condensate drain line can also result in furnace leaks.

 A built-in humidifier can add comfort by keeping your home’s indoor humidity levels balanced, but it can also be an unexpected source of furnace leaks.
 Any HVAC system with a built-in humidifier will have plumbing to supply that humidifier with water.
-These water lines can develop leaks over the course of their lifespan, resulting in a furnace leak.
+These water lines can develop leaks over the course of their life span, resulting in a furnace leak.

 You shouldn’t rule out the possibility of an external leak being the source of your furnace leak woes.
 For instance, a leaky water line positioned above your furnace can simulate an actual furnace leak.
 If your furnace is located in an attic, a roof leak can achieve the same results.

-How to Deal With Furnace Leaks
+How To Deal With Furnace Leaks

 Pinpointing the exact source of the leak is essential for tackling furnace leaks.
 Your HVAC technician will perform a thorough inspection of your heating system, searching for any signs of furnace leaks as well as any other preventive issues that could pose a serious problem for your furnace later on.

 The steps your HVAC technician takes to stop the furnace leak in its tracks depends on the type of leak encountered.
 For leaks caused by a clogged condensate trap, your HVAC technician will flush out the blockage and recommend regularly scheduled trap cleanings to prevent future clogs.
 Damaged drain lines may also be replaced as needed.